ancadumitrache/ancadumitrache.github.io/cv.md

 * *Project:* Medical Relation Extraction with Crowdsourcing
 * *Supervisor:* Prof. Chris Welty
 * Trained and evaluated a model for relation extraction from sentences in the medical domain, showing that models trained with crowdsourcing annotations perform as well as those trained with expert annotations.
 Implemented in Java.

-**Center for Advanced Studies, IBM**, Amsterdam, Netherlands - 02/2013 to 08/2013

-* *MSc thesis research intern*
-* *Project:* Dr. Detective – Making Information Extraction Playful
-* *Supervisors:* Prof. Lora Aroyo, Robert-Jan Sips, Prof. Chris Welty
-* Designed, developed, and evaluated a gamified Web application targeted at people in the medical field, for the purpose of collecting named entities from medical text.
-Implemented in HTML, Javascript and PHP.

 **Network Institute, Vrije Universiteit Amsterdam**, Netherlands - 10/2012 to 08/2013